rak3n/chatbot-app/README.md

 4. Open your browser and navigate to `http://localhost:3000/` to use the chatbot.

-# Demo Deployed at Vecel
+# Demo Deployed at Vercel
 This app is also deployed on https://chatbot-app-zeta.vercel.app/ and is available to use publicly